 Where is Steve Bruce now?

-Considered one of the best defenders of the 80’s and 90’s to never win an England cap, former Manchester United captain Steve Bruce retired from his illustrious career in 1998 whilst in a player manager role at Sheffield United.
+Arguably one of the best defenders of the 1980’s and 1990’s to never win an England cap, former Manchester United captain Steve Bruce retired from his illustrious career in 1998 whilst in a player-manager role at Sheffield United.

 After spending just a year at Bramhall Lane, Bruce then had a number of managerial jobs over the next three years including Huddersfield, Crystal Palace and Wigan Athletic before finally settling down at Birmingham City in 2001.

-Unfortunately Bruce was sacked at the end of 2011 after a run of poor results and replaced by Martin O’Neill but he wasn’t away from football long as he joined Hull City in June 2012.
+Unfortunately he was sacked at the end of 2011 after a run of poor results but wasn’t away from football long as he joined Hull City in June 2012.

 An extremely successful campaign in 2012-13 saw Bruce steer Hull City to automatic promotion to the Premier League but unfortunately after two seasons in the top-tier, they were relegated to the Championship on the last day of the season after they failed to beat his former side Manchester United.

-Bruce led his Hull City side to promotion to the Premier League once again in 2015-16 via the play offs but left the club before the season started after being left disillusioned by the board’s lack of investment despite a huge injury list.
+He then successfully led his Hull City side back to the Premier League once again in 2016 via the play-offs but left the club before the new season started after being left disillusioned by the board’s lack of investment despite a huge injury list.

 Days prior to his departure from Hull City, Bruce was interviewed for the vacant England manager’s job which eventually went to Sam Allardyce.